Skip to content

 Female sexuality sometimes remains taboo and we can only deplore this.

-Whatever your age, your sexuality, your culture, sexuality should not be painful.
-If you are in pain, you need to talk about it: with your partner and with your healthcare professionals.
-The first will know how to adapt and the second will be able to help you find medical and natural solutions to relieve you.
+Regardless of your age, sexuality, or culture, sexuality shouldn't be a source of suffering.
+If you're in pain, you need to talk about it: with your partner and with your healthcare professionals.
+The former will be able to adapt, and the latter can help you find medical and natural solutions to relieve your pain.

 Occasional pain or chronic dyspareunia: know the difference

-Before going any further in this article on dyspareunia, it is essential to focus on an important point of understanding.
-There is an important difference between occasional pain and chronic dyspareunia.
+Before we delve any further into this article on dyspareunia, it's essential to understand one important point.
+There's an important difference between occasional pain and chronic dyspareunia.

-If you experience occasional pain during sexual intercourse, there may be no reason to worry.
-This pain can be induced by the sexual position, by the fact that penetration was done with too much enthusiasm or that you were a little irritated by several sexual encounters...
-It is not serious to suffer occasionally during intercourse: talk Ask your partner and take a break/change position/practice.
+If you experience occasional pain during intercourse, there may be no reason to worry.
+This pain may be caused by the sexual position, by the fact that penetration was done too enthusiastically, or by you being a little irritated by several sexual encounters.
+It is not serious to occasionally experience pain during intercourse: talk to your partner and take a break / change position / practice.

-Chronic dyspareunia involves recurring pain.
-If you suffer every time you have sex, at the time of penetration or during, or after every sex, this is not normal.
-Especially if the pain always comes from the same causes and is similar: it is possible that you suffer from a pathology that prevents you from enjoying your sexuality.
+Chronic dyspareunia refers to recurring pain.
+If you experience pain every time you have sex, whether during or after intercourse, this isn't normal.
+Especially if the pain always stems from the same causes and is similar, you may be suffering from a medical condition that's preventing you from enjoying your sexuality.

 The different forms of dyspareunia

-We talked about it a little earlier in this article: dyspareunia is often qualified based on the types of pain felt.
-Understanding what type of dyspareunia you suffer from can help you better identify the causes and discuss it with your healthcare professional.
+As we discussed earlier in this article, dyspareunia is often classified based on the types of pain experienced.
+Understanding what type of dyspareunia you have can help you better identify its causes and better discuss it with your healthcare professional.

 Primary dyspareunia

-Primary dyspareunia involves dyspareunia that occurs early in a person's sexual life.
-In other words, the person has always felt pain during sexual intercourse, especially during penetration.
-We then speak of primary pain.
-This form of the pathology can be caused by initial trauma, stress or even physiological problems.
+Primary dyspareunia refers to dyspareunia that manifests itself from the beginning of a person's sexual life.
+In other words, the person has always experienced pain during sexual intercourse, particularly during penetration.
+This is called primary pain.
+This form of the condition can be caused by initial trauma, stress, or physiological issues.

 Secondary dyspareunia

-Secondary dyspareunia occurs after a period of pain-free sexual intercourse – we speak of a type of secondary pain.
-This form of dyspareunia can be triggered by factors such as surgery, infection, trauma or hormonal changes.
+Secondary dyspareunia, on the other hand, occurs after a period of pain-free intercourse – this is called secondary pain.
+This form of dyspareunia can be triggered by factors such as surgery, infection, trauma, or hormonal changes.

 Superficial dyspareunia

-Superficial dyspareunia concerns forms of the pathology where pain is felt in the vulva and labia or at the entrance to the vagina.
-The term “superficial” refers to the location of the pain (on the surface) and not the intensity of the pain which can be significant and bothersome.
+Superficial dyspareunia refers to forms of the condition where pain is felt in the vulva and labia, or at the vaginal opening.
+The term "superficial" refers to the location of the pain (on the surface) and not to the intensity of the pain, which can be significant and bothersome.
 It is often associated with local causes, such as infection or irritation.

 Deep dyspareunia refers to forms of the disease where pain is felt deeper in the lower abdomen, in the pelvis, particularly during penetration.
-This pain resonates and sometimes lasts several minutes after the end of the sexual act.
-It can be linked to conditions like endometriosis, ovarian cysts, or other internal medical conditions.
+This pain resonates and sometimes lasts for several minutes after the end of sexual intercourse.
+It can be linked to conditions such as endometriosis, ovarian cysts, or other internal medical conditions.

 Permanent dyspareunia

-In the case of permanent dyspareunia , the pain is permanent.
-They take place each time sexual intercourse takes place in the same way (for example at each penetration).
-This form of dyspareunia can be caused and/or triggered by factors such as surgery, infection, trauma or hormonal changes.
+In permanent dyspareunia , the pain is constant.
+It occurs every time sexual intercourse occurs in the same way (for example, with each penetration).
+This form of dyspareunia can be caused and/or triggered by factors such as surgery, infection, trauma, or hormonal changes.

 Intermittent dyspareunia

-Intermittent dyspareunia , finally, refers to pain that occurs regularly, in the same context, but which is not systematic: for example, if you have the same pain one in three times during vaginal penetration.
+Intermittent dyspareunia , finally, refers to pain that occurs regularly, in the same context, but is not systematic: for example, if you have the same pain one time out of three during vaginal penetration.
 This form of the pathology can be linked to an infection or hormonal changes.

 What are the symptoms and different types of pain?

-After having seen the forms that the pathology can take, let's discover together the different symptoms and the different types of pain that you can feel and which can put you on the trail of dyspareunia.
-If you choose to consult a practitioner about your pain (we recommend it), it will be important to describe the pain you are experiencing and this list can be a tool.
+After looking at the forms the pathology can take, let's discover together the different symptoms and types of pain you may experience and which may point you to dyspareunia.
+If you choose to consult a practitioner about your pain (we recommend it), it will be important to describe the pain you are experiencing, and this list can be a useful tool.

 Pain on penetration

-As its name suggests and describes it well, it is a pain that occurs during penetration.
-It can appear from the start of the penetration attempt, at the level of your vulva or the entrance to your vagina or afterwards, during penetration.
+As the name suggests and describes it well, it is a pain that occurs during penetration.
+It can occur from the beginning of the penetration attempt, in your vulva or the entrance to your vagina, or later, during penetration.

 Deep pain during intercourse

-It is possible that penetration does not particularly cause you pain but that it manifests itself later, deeper in your lower abdomen, with each movement or each thrust.
-Perhaps you even have the impression that your partner's penis is pressing against you, causing you pain.
+It's possible that penetration doesn't cause you any particular pain, but that it manifests itself later, deeper in your lower abdomen, with each movement or thrust.
+You may even feel as if your partner's penis is pushing against you, causing you pain.

 Prolonged pain after intercourse

-The pain may be persistent and continue after sex, whether or not you have asked your partner to stop.
+Pain may be persistent and continue after intercourse, whether or not you have asked your partner to stop.

-This pain refers to the way you feel pain, right before, during or after sex.
-Some describe the pain as a burning or tingling sensation, while others call it stabbing and stabbing pain that lingers even after intercourse.
+This pain refers to how you feel pain, just before, during, or after sex.
+Some describe the pain as a burning or tingling sensation, while others describe it as stabbing and stabbing pain that lingers even after sex.

 Muscle spasms, vaginismus

-During foreplay or during penetration, it is possible to experience painful muscle spasms.
-The pelvic floor muscles contract suddenly and involuntarily – you have no control over them, and they cause significant pain.
-We are talking about vaginismus.
-This type of pain can be caused by physiological or psychological reasons (stress, trauma, etc.).
+During foreplay or penetration, you may experience painful muscle spasms.
+The pelvic floor muscles contract suddenly and involuntarily—you have no control over them, and they cause significant pain.
+This is called vaginismus.
+This type of pain can be caused by both physiological and psychological reasons (stress, trauma, etc.).

 Pain on palpation

 This type of pain refers to pain that is present outside of sexual intercourse.
-The genital areas are sensitive to touch, yours, that of your partner, or even that of the practitioner.
+The genital areas are sensitive to touch, whether it's yours, your partner's, or the practitioner's.

 Pain when inserting a tampon

 This type of pain also refers to pain that is present outside of sexual intercourse.
-Your vulva, labia, entrance to your vagina, or vagina are so sensitized that inserting a tampon can be painful.
+Your vulva, labia, vaginal opening, or vagina are so sensitive that inserting a tampon can be painful.

 Pain during gynecological examinations

-This last type of pain refers to pain that is present outside of sexual intercourse, during medical examinations and in particular pelvic examinations (touch, vaginal penetration, etc.).
-These cause or exacerbate your pain: talk to your gynecologist and remember that you always have the right to refuse an examination if you are uncomfortable/in pain.
-There are different tests to understand the causes of your dyspareunia and not all of them involve penetration.
+This last type of pain refers to pain that is present outside of sexual intercourse, during medical examinations and particularly pelvic examinations (touching, vaginal penetration, etc.).
+These latter cause or exacerbate your pain: talk to your gynecologist and remember that you always have the right to refuse an examination if you are uncomfortable or in pain.
+There are different examinations to understand the causes of your dyspareunia and not all of them involve penetration.

 What are the causes of dyspareunia?

-The pains that are part of dyspareunia are numerous and it is therefore quite logical that the causes are varied.
-Let's discover together the physiological and psychological causes that can lead to pain before, during and after sexual intercourse.
+The pains that fall under the umbrella of dyspareunia are numerous, so it's only logical that the causes are varied.
+Let's discover together the physiological and psychological causes that can lead to pain before, during, and after sexual intercourse.

 Physiological causes

-• Infections: certain sexually transmitted or non-sexually transmitted infections (such as yeast infections or urinary infections) can destabilize the balance of your vaginal flora and make you particularly sensitive.
-In addition to pain during sexual intercourse, it is often accompanied by peculiar white discharge ;
+• Infections: Certain sexually transmitted and non-sexually transmitted infections (such as yeast infections or urinary tract infections) can disrupt the balance of your vaginal flora and make you particularly sensitive.
+In addition to pain during intercourse, they are often accompanied by a specific white discharge ;

-• Diseases and conditions: different diseases can cause superficial or deep pain during penetration, this is particularly the case for intimate dryness , endometriosis or even interstitial cystitis;
+• Diseases and conditions: various diseases can cause superficial or deep pain during penetration, including vaginal dryness , endometriosis and interstitial cystitis;

-• Vaginismus: As vaginal penetration approaches or during it, your pelvic muscles contract, creating significant pain and preventing penetration.
-Vaginismus can be linked to physiological and psychological causes;
+• Vaginismus: As vaginal penetration approaches or occurs, your pelvic muscles contract, creating significant pain and preventing penetration.
+Vaginismus can be linked to both physiological and psychological causes;

 • Vulvodynia: Vulvodynia is persistent vulvar pain with no identifiable cause.
-It can result from a dysfunction of the pain modulation system and is particularly disabling in the context of sexual relations but also in daily life;
+It can result from a malfunction of the pain modulation system and is particularly disabling during sexual intercourse and in everyday life;

-• Trauma or lesions: an irritation or wound at the entrance or inside your vagina, resulting from repeated intercourse, a scratch or a shock, can generate recurring pain during intercourse – especially if intercourse help to revive the wound and prevent it from healing;
+• Trauma or injury: Irritation or injury at the entrance or inside your vagina, resulting from repeated intercourse, a scratch or a shock, can cause recurring pain during intercourse – especially if intercourse contributes to reopening the wound and preventing it from healing;

-• Vaginal atrophy: this pathology is linked to a reduction in estrogen production.
-The vagina loses its flexibility and its walls become thinner.
-This is often accompanied by severe intimate dryness.
-Generally, vaginal atrophy occurs at menopause but it can occur at other times in a menstruating person's life, including during breastfeeding;
+• Vaginal atrophy: This condition is linked to a decrease in estrogen production.
+The vagina loses its flexibility and its walls thin.
+This is often accompanied by severe vaginal dryness.
+Vaginal atrophy generally occurs during menopause, but it can occur at other times in a menstruating person's life, such as during breastfeeding.

-• Allergic reactions: an allergy to sanitary napkins , condoms (latex allergy), massage oils or even lubricants can cause pain during sexual intercourse.
-Either because your private parts are weakened, or because your private parts come into contact with the allergen during intercourse.
-Markers of an allergy include burning, redness and itching.
+• Allergic reactions: An allergy to sanitary towels , condoms (latex allergy), massage oils, or lubricants can cause pain during sexual intercourse.
+This can be caused either by weakening your private parts or by contact with the allergen during intercourse.
+Signs of an allergy include burning, redness, and itching.

 Psychological causes

-• Past trauma: sex life is, for some people, a magnifying mirror of the trauma they have experienced.
-If you have been a victim of abuse, violence or even sexual violence, it is not abnormal for you to feel vulnerable during intercourse and for your body to defend itself as best it can;
+• Past trauma: For some people, their sex life is a magnifying glass of the trauma they have experienced.
+If you have been a victim of abuse, violence, or even sexual violence, it is not abnormal for you to feel vulnerable during sex and for your body to defend itself as best it can;

-• Fears of pain and sexual anxiety: the apprehension of pain or violence (in the case of past trauma) can lead to strong sexual anxiety which generates pain which begins during foreplay;
+• Fear of pain and sexual anxiety: the fear of pain or violence (in the case of past trauma) can lead to strong sexual anxiety which generates pain that begins during foreplay;

-• Stress and anxiety: without necessarily being linked to abuse or your current partner, chronic stress can have an impact on your sexuality.
-You are tense, unable to let go, to concentrate on what is happening: your body does not react as you would like...
-These elements are likely to create pain which can increase until you develop a sexual anxiety;
+• Stress and anxiety: While not necessarily related to abuse or your current partner, chronic stress can have an impact on your sexuality.
+You feel tense, unable to let go, unable to concentrate on what's happening: your body isn't reacting the way you'd like it to… These elements are likely to create pain that can grow until you develop sexual anxiety;

-• Relationship or confidence problems: lack of self-confidence and body image can also have an impact on the way you experience your sexuality and cause pain.
+• Relationship or confidence issues: Lack of self-confidence and body image can also impact how you experience your sexuality and cause pain.

 Can penis size cause intimate pain?

-Many women associate their pain during intercourse with the size of their partner's penis (width and/or length).
-This is not false but it is not completely true either.
+Many women attribute their pain during intercourse to the size of their partner's penis (width and/or length).
+This isn't untrue, but it's not entirely true either.

-The size of the partner's penis can indeed play a role in the intimate pain you feel, but mainly in a psychological context: you tense, you anticipate, you contract and you suffer.
+The size of your partner's penis can indeed play a role in the intimate pain you feel, but essentially in a psychological context: you tense up, you anticipate, you contract and you suffer.

-Physiologically, other than in the case of the particular condition of vaginal atrophy we discussed above, there is no reason why the size of your partner's penis should be the cause of physical pain.
-Indeed, the vagina can adapt to any size – the ultimate proof being that it is able to adapt to the size of a baby.
-Every woman can learn to use her vagina, relax the vaginal muscles, contract them during sexual intercourse…
+Physiologically, except in the case of the specific condition of vaginal atrophy discussed above, there is no reason why the size of your partner's penis should be the cause of physical pain.
+Indeed, the vagina can adapt to any size—the ultimate proof being that it can adapt to the size of a baby.
+Every woman can learn to use her vagina, relax the vaginal muscles, contract them during intercourse…

 Diagnosis of the causes of dyspareunia

-We have already told you in this article but we would like to repeat it in the introduction to this new part: if you feel pain during sexual intercourse on a regular and repeated basis, we can only recommend that you turn to your trusted healthcare professionals.
+We've already told you this in this article, but we'll take the liberty of repeating it in the introduction to this new section: if you experience pain during sexual intercourse regularly and repeatedly, we can only recommend that you contact your trusted healthcare professionals.

 Because dyspareunia can be linked to both physiological and psychological reasons, there are four health professionals you can contact for information:

-• General practitioner: the general practitioner has a global view of your state of health and is trained to treat all kinds of conditions.
-As dyspareunia has several causes, both medical and psychological, the broad approach of the general practitioner is interesting.
-He will suggest that you carry out additional examinations and/or consult specialists, if necessary;
+• General practitioner: The general practitioner has a comprehensive view of your health and is trained to treat all kinds of conditions.
+Since dyspareunia has several causes, both medical and psychological, the general practitioner's broad approach is beneficial.
+They will suggest additional tests and/or consult specialists, if necessary.

-• Gynecologist: as dyspareunia is linked to the female genital organs, your gynecologist is the preferred specialist to assist you with this pathology;
+• Gynecologist: since dyspareunia is linked to the female genital organs, your gynecologist is the preferred specialist to support you with this pathology;

-• Psychologist: because dyspareunia can be 100% psychological in origin, the intervention of a psychologist may be required.
-We recommend that you contact a psychologist once the physiological causes have been ruled out with your GP or gynecologist;
+• Psychologist: Because dyspareunia can be 100% psychological in origin, the intervention of a psychologist may be required.
+We recommend that you consult a psychologist once physiological causes have been ruled out with your doctor or gynecologist;

-• Sexologist: in recent years, several health professionals have specialized in sexology.
-It may be interesting to consult one of these professionals to support you in the event of dyspareunia.
-Just pay attention to the second hat of your sexologist when choosing him: generally, sexologists are gynecologists or psychologists specializing in sexology.
+• Sexologist: In recent years, several health professionals have specialized in sexology.
+It may be worth consulting one of these professionals to support you in the event of dyspareunia.
+Just pay attention to the second role your sexologist plays when choosing one: sexologists are generally gynecologists or psychologists specializing in sexology.

-We have recently developed a directory of healthcare professionals recommended by our community (and by you) for their kindness and professionalism: consult them and let us know your comments and feedback on their support.
+We recently developed a directory of healthcare professionals recommended by our community (and by you) for their kindness and professionalism: consult them and share your comments and feedback on their support.

-We advise you to meet a general practitioner or a gynecologist to first carry out examinations to ensure that your dyspareunia is not of physiological origin, before subsequently turning to approaches linked to your Mental Health.
-The following is a list of medical examinations to diagnose the causes of your dyspareunia.
+We recommend that you meet with a general practitioner or gynecologist to first conduct tests to ensure that your dyspareunia is not physiological in origin, before then turning to approaches related to your mental health.
+The following is a list of medical tests to diagnose the causes of your dyspareunia.

 Gynecological examination

-The first examination that can help detect an anomaly and a cause of your pain is a gynecological examination.
-Generally, this involves external auscultation of your penis, a vaginal examination or even a pelvic ultrasound with penetration.
+The first test that can help detect an abnormality and a cause of your pain is a gynecological exam.
+This generally involves external examination of your genitals, a vaginal examination, or even a penetrative pelvic ultrasound.

-If you are particularly sensitive and are afraid of having pain, you have the right to ask for explanations (why are these examinations carried out?) and to refuse the various examinations offered to you.
-As you will see, there are other tools to diagnose the physiological causes of dyspareunia.
+If you are particularly sensitive and afraid of being in pain, you have the right to ask for explanations (why are these tests being performed?) and to refuse the various tests offered to you.
+As you will see, there are other tools for diagnosing the physiological causes of dyspareunia.

 Crops

-The second examination consists of taking a vaginal sample and carrying out bacteriological research on your vaginal flora, in particular to check that you do not have any genital infections.
-This examination can take place at your gynecologist or in an analysis laboratory and you will receive the results within a few days.
+The second test involves taking a vaginal swab and performing a bacteriological test on your vaginal flora, in particular to check that you do not have any genital infections.
+This test can be performed at your gynecologist's office or in a testing laboratory, and you will receive the results within a few days.

 Abdominal ultrasound

-The third examination consists of doing an abdominal ultrasound.
-The latter does not involve penetration and will therefore be subject to less apprehension on your part if this practice is terrorizing for you.
-It will allow you to observe your genitals and look for abnormalities, such as vaginal atrophy or the presence of cysts or endometriosis that could explain the deep pain you feel.
+The third test involves an abdominal ultrasound.
+This doesn't involve penetration and will therefore be less apprehensive on your part if this practice is terrifying for you.
+It will allow us to observe your genitals and look for abnormalities, such as vaginal atrophy or the presence of cysts or endometriosis, which could explain the deep pain you're experiencing.

 Laparoscopy

 The fourth medical test that may be prescribed to diagnose the causes of your dyspareunia is laparoscopy.
-Another name for laparoscopy, this surgical procedure consists of observing the walls of your various genital organs in search of abnormalities that could create pain.
-The abdomen is incised under local or general anesthesia and the surgeon views the inside of your body through small cameras.
-This examination makes it possible to identify a very thin vaginal wall (consequence of vaginal atrophy) or the presence of cysts or endometriosis.
+Another name for coelioscopy, this surgical procedure involves observing the walls of your various genital organs in search of abnormalities that could cause pain.
+The abdomen is incised under local or general anesthesia, and the surgeon visualizes the inside of your body through small cameras.
+This examination can identify a very thin vaginal wall (a consequence of vaginal atrophy) or the presence of cysts or endometriosis.

 Psychological assessment

-Last test that may be interesting to do if you suffer from dyspareunia: the psychological assessment.
-Each psychologist has his own methods.
-In one, or more, session(s), the professional will be able to identify if you suffer from a disorder which can induce stress and apprehensions which could explain your pain during sexual intercourse.
+The final test that may be worthwhile if you suffer from dyspareunia is a psychological assessment.
+Each psychologist has their own methods.
+In one or more sessions, the professional will be able to identify whether you are suffering from a disorder that may be causing stress and apprehension, which could explain your pain during sexual intercourse.

 What are the solutions and treatments?

-Do you suffer just before, during and after sex?
-Whatever the causes of your suffering, there are solutions and treatments to relieve you and reduce your pain, either temporarily or permanently.
-We advise you to follow the recommendations of your health professionals depending on your pathology and we offer below a list of approaches and treatments, medical or not.
+Do you experience pain just before, during, and after sex?
+Whatever the cause of your pain, there are solutions and treatments to relieve it and reduce it, whether temporarily or permanently.
+We recommend following your healthcare professionals' recommendations based on your condition, and below we offer a list of approaches and treatments, both medical and non-medical.

 Medical approaches

-These approaches will be particularly interesting and effective if physiological diagnostics obtain results.
+These approaches will be particularly interesting and effective if physiological diagnostics produce results.

 • Medication: if your condition and pain require it (particularly in the case of an infection), your doctor will prescribe medication to treat you;

-• Hormonal therapies: vaginal atrophy and imbalances in vaginal flora can be caused by hormonal imbalances.
-Hormonal therapies will help you restore balance and certainly provide relief;
+• Hormonal therapies: Vaginal atrophy and imbalances in vaginal flora can be caused by hormonal imbalances.
+Hormonal therapies will help restore balance and certainly provide relief;

-• Surgery: if medical imaging highlights a problem with your endometrium (severe endometriosis) or a cyst, surgery may help you feel better.
+• Surgery: If medical imaging reveals a problem with your endometrium (severe endometriosis) or a cyst, surgery may help you feel better.

 Non-medical therapies

-These approaches will be interesting if physiological diagnoses show that your reaction is primarily psychological.
+These approaches will be useful if physiological diagnoses show that your reaction is primarily psychological.
 It will then be interesting to combine non-medical and psychological therapies.

-• Kegel exercises: these exercises help educate or re-educate your pelvis and perineum.
-This is an interesting response, especially in cases of vaginismus.
-Learn more about Kegel exercises here ; For the more self-taught you can choose to do Kegel exercises with perineal beads .
+• Kegel exercises: These exercises help educate or re-educate your pelvis and perineum.
+This is a useful solution, especially in cases of vaginismus.
+Learn more about Kegel exercises here ; For those who are more self-taught, you can choose to do Kegel exercises with perineal beads .

-You can also opt for a connected perineal probe , which allows you, through its application, to map your perineum and offer you suitable exercise programs.
-You will be able to monitor your progress.
+You can also opt for aconnected perineal probe , which allows you, thanks to its application, to establish a map of your perineum and to suggest adapted exercise programs.
+You will be able to follow the evolution of your progress. perifit + perineal reinforcement probe

-• Biofeedback: biofeedback, composed of the terms “bio” for “biology” and “feedback” for “return”, is an application of psychophysiology, which makes the link between the body and the mind.
+• Biofeedback: Biofeedback, composed of the terms “bio” for “biology” and “feedback” for “return,” is an application of psychophysiology, which links the body and the mind.
 This method consists of using visual or auditory feedback to control bodily functions long thought to be involuntary.
 The goal here?
-Better control the contractions of your pelvic floor (especially in cases of vaginismus);
+Better control of your pelvic floor contractions (especially in cases of vaginismus);

-• Pelvic physiotherapy: this discipline consists of carrying out exercises to educate or re-educate your pelvis and perineum, always with the idea of better controlling the muscles of your genital area.
-Kegel exercises, discussed above, can be part of pelvic physiotherapy;
+• Pelvic physiotherapy: This discipline consists of performing exercises to educate or re-educate the pelvis and perineum, always with the idea of better controlling the muscles of the genital area.
+The Kegel exercises, mentioned above, can be part of pelvic physiotherapy;

-• Ericksonian hypnosis: if your sexual anxiety is very (too) strong, hypnosis, which consists of reprogramming your reactions and sensations, can be a solution if you are receptive to it.
-Don't hesitate to ask around for advice to find a practitioner you trust.
+• Ericksonian hypnosis: If your sexual anxiety is very (too) strong, hypnosis, which involves reprogramming your reactions and sensations, can be a solution if you are receptive to it.
+Don't hesitate to ask for advice from those around you to find a practitioner you trust.

 Psychological therapies

-The psychological approach will be particularly interesting if the diagnoses show no physiological reason for your pain and if the psychological assessment identifies stress and fears linked to the sexual act.
+The psychological approach will be particularly interesting if the diagnoses do not show any physiological reason for your pain and if the psychological assessment identifies stress and fears linked to the sexual act.

-Before talking about the different existing therapies, let us remember that there are several psychological approaches in France, in particular psychoanalytic approaches and cognitive and behavioral therapies.
-Because the latter have proven themselves internationally, we can only recommend them to you.
-Even more, each practitioner is different: do not hesitate to change psychologists several times to find the one whose method suits you.
+Before discussing the various therapies available, let's remember that there are several psychological approaches in France, including psychoanalytic approaches and cognitive and behavioral therapies.
+Because the latter have proven themselves internationally, we can only recommend them.
+Furthermore, each practitioner is different: don't hesitate to change psychologists several times to find the one whose method suits you.

 The different types of therapies are:

-• Individual therapy: therapy consists of following you individually.
-This will include understanding your blockages, your doubts, your traumas, too, if you have any;
+• Individual therapy: Therapy involves working with you individually.
+This will include understanding your blockages, doubts, and traumas, if you have any.

-• Couples therapy: couples therapy will allow you to communicate with your partner in a protected setting, surrounded by the aura of a professional who will know how to ask the right questions, reformulate and support.
-In the case of chronic dyspareunia, which goes so far as to weaken the couple, this can be an interesting response to facilitate your daily exchanges;
+• Couples therapy: Couples therapy will allow you to communicate with your partner in a protected environment, surrounded by the aura of a professional who will know how to ask the right questions, reformulate, and support.
+In the case of chronic dyspareunia, which can even weaken the relationship, this can be an interesting solution to facilitate your daily exchanges;

-• Support groups: the word is gradually opening up about women's sexuality and there are beginning to exist support groups around dyspareunia and vaginismus.
-Sharing experience, freedom of speech, end of taboos: this type of support can help remove many obstacles.
+• Support groups: Women's sexuality is gradually becoming more open to discussion, and discussion groups are beginning to exist around dyspareunia and vaginismus.
+Sharing experiences, opening up the conversation, and breaking down taboos: this type of support can help overcome many barriers.

 Living with dyspareunia: practical advice for daily life

-Despite the diagnosis and the implementation of treatment to relieve your dyspareunia, it is possible that you continue to feel pain during sexual intercourse – often because it will take time for the regulation to take place.
-If you can choose to practice abstinence, you have the right to want to continue a sex life regardless.
-Here are some keys and practical advice for your daily life.
+Despite diagnosis and treatment to relieve your dyspareunia, you may still experience pain during intercourse—often because it will take time for it to return to normal.
+While you can choose to abstain, you have the right to continue your sex life regardless.
+Here are some tips and practical advice for your daily life.

-If your dyspareunia is superficial and the pain concerns your vulva and labia, we can offer you several actions:
+If your dyspareunia is superficial and the pain is more in your vulva and labia, we can offer you several options:

-• Wear loose, non-tight underwear and clothing: avoid thongs that rub the vulva, panties that have poorly placed seams and tight pants that compress and irritate your private area;
+• Wear loose, non-tight underwear and clothing: avoid thongs that rub the vulva, panties with poorly placed seams and tight pants that compress and irritate your intimate area;

-• Dare to use fatty balm to protect your vulva: once the allergic cause has been ruled out and with the agreement of your doctor, you can apply fatty substances to your private area to soften the burning sensations. 🌈 On our e-shop, we particularly like the vulva care balm from the Baûbo brand.
-Organic and 100% natural, it will soothe your daily vulvar discomfort.
+• Dare to use a greasy balm to protect your vulva: once the allergic cause has been ruled out and with your doctor's approval, you can apply fatty substances to your intimate area to soothe the burning sensations. 🌈 On our e-shop, we particularly like Baûbo's vulvar care balm .
+Organic and 100% natural, it will soothe your vulvar discomfort on a daily basis.

 I want it >